 - If your transmission systems use avalanche detectors, it might be a good idea to use a relatively low power laser source.
 This will avoid accidentally blowing up the receiver if a source is accidentally connected directly into a receiver.

-In order to achieve repeatable and worst-case attenuation results across the industry, multimode sources should now comply with USA and European standards which define the source center wavelength tolerance, spectral width and Coupled Power Ratio.
+In To achieve repeatable and worst-case attenuation results across the industry, multimode sources should now comply with USA and European standards which define the source center wavelength tolerance, spectral width and Coupled Power Ratio.
 The standards require loss measurements to be performed using the bi-directional method at two wavelengths, using a standards compliant LED source.

 Battery systems: Battery life is obviously a major convenience issue.
 Some Kingfisher sources have a battery life of up to 190 hours.
 Also important will be an auto-turn off feature, and low battery indicator.
 Where possible, alkaline batteries are now preferable to re-chargeable types, due to greater convenience, higher capacity, and longer charged shelf life.
-Should re-chargeable batteries be required, NiMH cells are preferable to NiCd cells, since they give longer run times and avoid the problem of disposing of toxic cadmium waste.
+Should re-chargeable batteries be required, NiMH cells are preferable to NiCad cells since they give longer run times and avoid the problem of disposing of toxic cadmium waste.

 Connector: An interchangeable connector is obviously highly desirable, allowing the user to change connector styles.
 An interchangeable connector also allows better end face cleaning during use.